digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 datastore.
 However, for completeness we provide the following information.

-A Daml transaction is a collection of events that take effec t on the ledger atomically.
+A Daml transaction is a collection of events that take effect on the ledger atomically.
 However it needs to be noted that for performance reasons, these transactions are written to the datastore *in parallel*, and whilst the datastore is written to in a purely append-only fashion, it is not guaranteed that these transactions will become visible to readers in order.
-The offset-based model makes the database’s isolation level irrelevant - so the loosest model (read uncommitted) is not harmful.
+The offset-based model makes the database’s isolation level irrelevant - so the loosest model (``read uncommitted``) is not harmful.

 The first thing to consider when querying the datastore is the type of